wunderlins/jax-rs-3.1-template/README.md

    1. `$ echo $GITLAB_WUNDERLINNET_WRITE` # or
    2. `c:\> echo %GITLAB_WUNDERLINNET_WRITE%`
 5. configure your project, add deploy, repo channels as in `pom.xml`
+6. set the nummeric id of your project in the url (replace `35971698`)
-6. prevent clutter in registry: Settings → Package and Registries → Manage Storage ...: Number of duplicate assets to keep: 1
+7. prevent clutter in registry: Settings → Package and Registries → Manage Storage ...: Number of duplicate assets to keep: 1

 #### .m2/settings.xml